 Page Contents

-NHS CHC means a package of ongoing care that is arranged and funded solely by the NHS specifically for a relatively small number of patients who have high levels of need, often with a ‘Primary Health Need’ (see more below).
+NHS Continuing Healthcare (CHC) is package of ongoing care for patients aged over 18-years-old that is arranged and funded by the NHS for those who have high levels of need.

 Contact information